 Benefits of Business Leasing for the Self-Employed

-- VAT Offsetting - If your business is VAT registered then you can offset 50% of the leasing VAT on the car.
-If you have a van you can offset 100% of the VAT.
+- VAT Offsetting - If your business is VAT registered then you can offset up to 100% of the VAT, reducing the cost to lease a car or van overall.

 - Fixed Monthly Payments - Leasing offers fixed monthly payments, which improves cash flow budgeting for business users.